AlexBHarley/deepstream.io-website/src/tutorials/games/pong/readme.md

 The tutorial is done but maybe you noticed that the game has some issues:

-- CSS: where are the styles? - checkout the repo (see the link below)
+- **CSS**: where are the style sheets? - checkout the repo (see the link below)
-- UX: it's hard to get the paddle to the borders with the accelerometer
+- **UX**: it's hard to get the paddle to the borders with the accelerometer
-- UX: the controls page should provide both accelerometer and buttons depending on the device
+- **UX**: the controls page should provide both accelerometer and buttons depending on the device
+- **UX**: the paddle wobbles when using the accelerometer
-- Permissions: a player can cheat by modifying the other players paddle state (permissions)
+- **Permissions**: a player can cheat by modifying the other players' paddle state (permissions)
-- Bug: the game breaks if you open the main page in different browsers at the same time
+- **Scalability**: the main page can only host one game at the same time
-- Deployment: you can't set the deepstream host as an enivornment variable
+- **Deployment**: you can't set the deepstream host as an enivornment variable

 All these issues are solved in this GitHub repo: [github.com/deepstreamIO/ds-demo-pong](https://github.com/deepstreamIO/ds-demo-pong)